Obafemi-Jinadu/Obafemi-Jinadu/README.md

 ## Hello there 👋

-I’m a doctoral candidate @ Tufts currently working on machine learning, and deep learning techniques for vision and multimodal understanding (vision-language), toward deploying reliable, robust, and trustworthy models that achieve state-of-art performance.
+I’m a doctoral candidate @ Tufts currently working on machine learning, and deep learning techniques for computer vision, multimodal understanding (vision-language), and generative AI toward deploying reliable, robust, and trustworthy models that achieve state-of-art performance.

 <table>